BigDataSeeker/Face_Attributes/README.md

 + Datasets - folder containing various dataset links and dataloaders for training supply
 + utils - folder containing tools such as model modifying classes for target attribute heads

-### You also can find 2 .py scripts running webcam inference
+### You also can find 2 .py scripts running webcam inference.
+The scrips use scrfd face detector of insightface gitrepo